 This helps the British Virgin Islands-based provider offer more incentive to its users, particularly expats/travelers wanting remote access to office files and protection while accessing banking information.

 It even makes it easier for PureVPN to bypass geographical restrictions on streaming platforms, as you use an IP address that is private and not being utilized by many different users at a single time.

 Dedicated IPs are available as an add-on by PureVPN, meaning you will have to pay extra for them, with features like DDoS protection costing you more.

 |Average Email Response Time||33 Minutes||39 Minutes|

 |Live Chat Support||Yes (Outsourced)||Yes (Outsourced)|

-Both (PureVPN Vs ExpressVPN) offer support via live chat, email, and a ticket system in New Zealand.
+Both (PureVPN Vs ExpressVPN) offer support via live chat, email, and a ticket system.
 Testing the live chat services revealed that responses were quite fast.

 Email/ticket support did take some time with PureVPN (averaging at 40 minutes per reply), whereas ExpressVPN cut it shorter (averaging at 33 minutes).

 We conducted these tests by sending each VPN three questions via email.
 Among them, two were general queries and two were a little more technical.
 See the statistics below: